Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Couples will cite countless reasons for their fire dying.
 Usually, these reasons center around not having enough time to spend together and slowly losing that connection they both treasured.
-That might be because of long distance, seemingly incompatible work schedules or simply growing responsibilities, like dealing with children and their needs.
-What might have been a temporary state unconsciously becomes habit.
-The excuses when it comes to spending time together shifts from “tomorrow” or “next week” to “when things are settled” and eventually fades into “never.”
+That might be because of long distance, seemingly incompatible work schedules or simply growing responsibilities like dealing with children and their needs.
+What might have been a temporary state of disconnection unconsciously becomes habit.
+The priority for spending time together shifts from “tomorrow” or “next week” to “when things are settled” and eventually fades into “never.”

 Less time together eventually leads to a loss of intimacy, which manifests as a loss of attraction.
-The loss of attraction leads to decreased communication between partners, starting off a cycle of negativity that becomes one of frustration and further distance.
+The loss of attraction leads to decreased communication between partners, starting a cycle of negativity that becomes one of frustration and further distance.
 You stop being gentle and loving with each other and start treating each other as roommates.

-Yet keeping the spark alive is possible.
-But it takes more than just scheduling a date or two to make real, lasting change in a relationship.
-You need to learn how to keep the spark alive in a relationship, and then consistently work alongside your partner to keep that passion ignited, you can truly have the relationship you’ve always wanted.
+Learning how to keep the spark alive is possible.
+It takes more than just scheduling a date or two to make real, lasting change in a relationship.
+When you learn how to keep the spark alive in a relationship, and then consistently work alongside your partner to keep that passion ignited, you can truly have the relationship you’ve always wanted.

 You have to create what you want, not just hope it will happen or rely on your partner to put in the work.
 To be a good partner you need to be emotionally fit and shift from wanting something to doing something.
 Think back to the start of your relationship: you were willing to do whatever it takes to make that person happy.
 What are you willing to do now?
 You can’t just expect something to change without your input.

-You need to have five times as many positive communications as negative ones to have a good relationship, particularly if you want an intimate one.
+Research shows you need to have five times as many positive communications as negative ones to have a good relationship, particularly if you want an intimate one.
 It’s easy to see the negative impact of people feeling shut down and shut out of their intimate partner’s sphere.
 When trying to learn how to bring the spark back in a relationship, you must make good communication a top priority.